qmachine/qm-ruby/README.md

 # qm

-The `qm` gem for [Ruby](http://www.ruby-lang.org/) implements both the API server and web server components of [QMachine](https://www.qmachine.org) (QM), but currently it is incomplete, especially with regard to configuration.
+The `qm` gem for [Ruby](http://www.ruby-lang.org/) implements both the API server and web server components of [QMachine](https://www.qmachine.org) (QM).
+It currently only supports the use of [SQLite](https://www.sqlite.org/) as persistent storage, and [CORS](http://www.w3.org/TR/cors/) support is still lacking.

 Install
 -------